HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 `openid fhirUser` | Permission to retrieve information about the current logged-in user.
 `launch`          | Permission to obtain launch context when app is launched from an EHR.
 `launch/patient`  | When launching outside the EHR, ask for a patient to be selected at launch time.
-`offline_access`  | Request a `refresh_token` that can be used to obtain a new access token to replace an expired one, even after the end-user no longer is online after the access token expires.
+`offline_access`  | Request a `refresh_token` that can be used to obtain a new access token to replace an expired one even after the end-user no longer is online after the access token expires.
 `online_access`   | Request a `refresh_token` that can be used to obtain a new access token to replace an expired one, and that will be usable for as long as the end-user remains online.
 {:.grid}